 In 1999, NARTE certification programs in telecommunications, EMC, and electrostatic discharge control (ESD) were formally accredited by the International Certification Accreditation Council (ICAC), an independent, not-for-profit, internationally-recognized body.

 More than 16,000 telecommunications and EMC engineers and technicians in 26 countries have met the rigid certification criteria encompassing education, training, experience, supervisory and peer references, and examination.
 The competency of NARTE certified personnel has prompted many of the telephone, rail, power, pipeline, defense, and other industry corporations to mandate or prefer NARTE certification as a prerequisite to employment.

 In 2001, NARTE signed a memorandum of understanding with the IEEE EMC Society.
 The IEEE EMCS then assumed responsibility for the technical accuracy of the EMC question file from which NARTE derives its credential certification examinations.
 IEEE EMCS through existing technical committees reviewed the question file for accuracy and correct depiction of science.
 To maintain integrity of the examination file, no questions reviewed and approved by IEEE EMCS were to be released to the public without the express permission of both IEEE EMCS and NARTE.

 In 2007, recognizing our growing international presence, NARTE evolved into iNARTE (International Association for Radio, Telecommunications and Electromagnetics) Inc. Engagement with the IEEE EMCS remained unchanged at that time.

-- Stage 1 –the current question pool will be reviewed by the EMCS, using a 10% sample pool of questions selected at random, following the review conducted by the expert panel.
+- Stage 1 –the current question pool will be reviewed by the EMCS, using a 10 percent sample pool of questions selected at random, following the review conducted by the expert panel.

-- Stage 2 –new questions developed by the expert panel, will be reviewed by the EMCS, using a 10% sample pool of new questions selected at random.
+- Stage 2 –new questions developed by the expert panel, will be reviewed by the EMCS, using a 10 percent sample pool of new questions selected at random.